How is the Davos World Economic Forum involved in the coronavirus pandemic?

 The WEF has been involved in the coronavirus pandemic in several ways.

 First, the WEF was, together with the Gates Foundation, a sponsor of the prescient “Event 201” coronavirus pandemic simulation exercise, held in New York City on October 18, 2019 – the same day as the opening of the Wuhan Military World Games, seen by some – including representatives of the Chinese government – as a possible “ground zero” of the global pandemic.
-China itself has argued that US military athletes may have brought the virus to Wuhan.

 Second, the WEF has been a leading proponent of digital biometric identity systems, arguing that they will make societies and industries more efficient, more productive and more secure.
 In July 2019, the WEF started a project to “shape the future of travel with biometric-enabled digital traveler identity management”.
 In addition, the WEF collaborates with the ID2020 alliance, which is funded by the Gates and Rockefeller foundations and runs a program to “provide digital ID with vaccines”.
 In particular, ID2020 sees the vaccination of children as “an entry point for digital identity.”